ckb-next/ckb-next/README.md

 #### Running as a service (recommended):

 Copy `ckb.app` to your Applications folder.
-Copy the file [service/launchd/com.ckb.daemon.plist] to your computer's `/Library/LaunchDaemons` folder (you can get to it by pressing `Cmd+Shift+G` in Finder and typing the location).
+Copy the file  [`service/launchd/com.ckb.daemon.plist`](https://raw.githubusercontent.com/ccMSC/ckb/master/service/launchd/com.ckb.daemon.plist) to your computer's `/Library/LaunchDaemons` folder (you can get to it by pressing `Cmd+Shift+G` in Finder and typing the location).
 Then open a Terminal and run the following command to launch the driver:

-`sudo chown root:wheel /Library/LaunchDaemons/com.ckb.daemon.plist && sudo launchctl load /Library/LaunchDaemons/com.ckb.daemon.plist`
+`sudo chown root:wheel /Library/LaunchDaemons/com.ckb.daemon.plist && sudo chmod 0700 /Library/LaunchDaemons/com.ckb.daemon.plist && sudo launchctl load /Library/LaunchDaemons/com.ckb.daemon.plist`

 After you're done, open `ckb.app` to launch the user interface.